mzazon/awesome-cloud-projects/aws/generating-speech-amazon-polly/generating-speech-amazon-polly.md

 6. **Monitor and Retrieve Batch Synthesis Results**:

    Batch synthesis monitoring demonstrates asynchronous processing patterns essential for scalable voice applications.
-The task lifecycle includes queued, in_progress, completed, and failed states, with typical processing times of 1-5 minutes depending on content length and queue depth.
+The task lifecycle includes scheduled, in_progress, completed, and failed states, with typical processing times of 1-5 minutes depending on content length and queue depth.
 This monitoring approach enables applications to implement robust workflow orchestration while providing users with progress updates and error handling.

    ```bash
    # Check task status